USS America (LHA 6) Arrives in Sydney, Australia

 |0

-This work, USS America (LHA 6) Arrives in Sydney, Australia, by PO3 Darian Lord, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) Arrives in Sydney, Australia [Image 11 of 11], by PO3 Kenneth Melseth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.